lu69159/gier-revitalized/.github/ISSUE_TEMPLATE/bug-suggestion.md

 ---

 Bugs are top priority and usually will be fixed in a short period.
-Suggestions just avoid anything that adds a new item or mechanic.
+Suggestions just avoid anything that adds a new item or mechanic that forces gameplay around it too much.